Cuperino/QPrompt-Teleprompter/README.md

 along with QPrompt.
 If not, see <https://www.gnu.org/licenses/>.

 # Pun Facts
-Teleprompters are sometimes called "autocues" and a TV director should always cue the prompter operator.
-That's why QPrompt is short for Cue Prompter.
+QPrompt is short for Cue Prompter, something TV directors say to cue teleprompter operators.
+Teleprompters are sometimes referred to as "autocue".
 Also, QPrompt is built using the Qt framework.
-The Q is meant to reference that and also mean Quick, because teleprompter operators need to be fast in their work.
+The Q is meant to reference all of these things and also the word "quick", because teleprompter operators must be quick to respond to what happens on set.